 - Have a sensory box of dry beans?
 Create a pattern with two different beans and have your child repeat it.

 - The beat of music is a pattern since the notes repeat in most songs: Listen to Classical music during playtime, clap along to songs on the radio, use toy instruments to follow the pattern of the music beat.
 This list of songs for babies are perfect for doing this pattern activity with little ones.

 This can be a ‘station’ or ‘center’ in your play room, if you have one.
-Otherwise, you can combine the chosen patterning activity items and store them in zip top bags or small boxes so that they can be taken out and utilized by your child when they need some time at the table or to focus on one activity.
+Otherwise, you can combine the chosen pattern activity items and store them in zip top bags or small boxes so that they can be taken out and utilized by your child when they need some time at the table or to focus on one activity.

 What is your child’s favorite pattern activity?